daltondiaz/market_place_api/README.md

-Tutorial stop in the begin: http://apionrails.icalialabs.com/book/chapter_three#uid81
+Tutorial stop in the Listing 3.7: http://apionrails.icalialabs.com/book/chapter_three#cid13

 In this project I follow a book tutorial on :